Hayley Williams: 2004–present: Paramore

-In 2006, Paramore toured outside of the US for the first time, which included a headline tour of the UK and supporting post-hardcore rock band The Blackout on the Give It A Name Festival in Europe.
+In 2006, Paramore toured outside of the United States for the first time, which included a headline tour of the UK and supporting post-hardcore rock band The Blackout on the Give It A Name Festival in Europe.
 The following year, she and the rest of Paramore made an appearance in the music video for "Kiss Me" by New Found Glory.
 In the 2007 Kerrang!
 Readers' Poll, she finished second to Evanescence's Amy Lee in the "Sexiest Female" category, going on to win the first place spot for "Sexiest Female" a year later in the 2008 poll, and again in the 2009, 2010, 2011 and 2012 poll.
 She also appears as a playable character in the video game Guitar Hero World Tour after completing "Misery Business" in the vocalist campaign.

 Williams was honored with the "Trailblazer Award" in the 2014 Billboards Women in Music Awards for making a unique mark in music and paving the way for other artists.
 In 2015, Williams starred as the 'Crimson Curse' in Taylor Swift's music video for her single, "Bad Blood", alongside sixteen other celebrities.
 Along with band member and co-writer Taylor York, Williams was nominated for and won the Grammy Award for Best Rock Song at the 2015 ceremony for the song "Ain't It Fun".
 In July 2015, Williams won the APMA for Best Vocalist.

 In a 2019 interview with l'Odet, Williams was asked if she would "stay in Paramore for a long time" and answered, "In moving forward, if the three of us are happy, then we will just do whatever we want to do.
 If that means collaborating with each other, bringing other friends in to collaboratethere are seven band members when we tour.
 We're all friends and we all make music in different parts, together.
 So I feel like, yes, I want to be in Paramore...
 I've been in a band with them since I was 12.
 I don't think the band is going anywhere.
 As long as we're friends, the band just is.
 It's just in us."